JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 between iOS and Android (and other platforms) with Kotlin, Kotlin/Native and Kotlin multiplatform projects.

-You may want to learn more from the multiplatform projects [documentation](#) or checkout the Swift and Objective-C [documentation](/docs/reference/native/objc_interop.html).
+One may want to learn more from the multiplatform projects [documentation](#) or checkout the Swift and Objective-C [documentation](/docs/reference/native/objc_interop.html).